EECS225B

 Course is not repeatable for credit.

 Credit Restriction Courses.
-Students will receive no credit for this course after completing the course(s) below.
+Students will receive no credit for this course if following the course(s) have already been completed.

 -